deepend-tildeclub/bashblog/README.md

     bb post

-It will try to use Markdown, if installed.
+It will use Markdown.
 To force HTML:

     bb post -html

 The script will handle the rest.

-When you're done, access the public URL for that folder  (e.g. `https://tilde.team/~username/blog`) and you should see the index file and a new page for that post!
+When you're done, access the public URL for that folder (`https://tilde.team/~username/blog`) and you should see the index file and a new page for that post!